Royal Rumble (2016): Reception

 The event received generally positive reviews, with most commentators praising the undercard (particularly the Last Man Standing match between Dean Ambrose and Kevin Owens) and noting a marked improvement in the titular match from the 2014 and 2015 events.

 Some of the reviewers were more critical of the event, such as John Powell of Slam!
 Wrestling rating the match a 6-out-of-10 match, expressing his disappointment in the outcome of the main event match which he felt represented WWE "going out of their way to frustrate fans and keep their product in a continued state of uninspired monotony".
 Powell claimed that it "had its moments here and there" but also noting inconsistencies with the past 28 matches, such as allowing Roman Reigns to rejoin after "missing the majority of the match".
 The Intercontinental title match was the best rated on the show at 8.5 out of 10, and was described as a "very brutal affair with Owens and Ambrose hammering each other into oblivion with chairs, kendo sticks and tables".
 The tag title match was called "standard, hum-drum" and rated 5 out of 10; the United States title match was "a classic David vs. Goliath encounter", rated 6 out of 10, and the women's title match was described as "unexceptional" with a poor ending, rated 3 out of 10.
 The pre-show match was also rated 3 out of 10, described as a "snorefest" and a "mess".
 Lastly, Powell described AJ Styles' re-debut as "one of the highlights of the night", and noted the positive crowd responses to Becky Lynch and Damien Sandow.

 AJ Styles, making his WWE pay-per-view debut, entered the Royal Rumble match as entrant #3.
-Styles had briefly wrestled in WWE in 2002 before rising to stardom in NJPW, TNA, ROH and other promotions.
+Styles had briefly wrestled in WWE in 2002 before rising to stardom in NJPW, TNA, ROH, and other independent promotions.